grafana/alloy/docs/sources/tasks/configure/configure-linux.md

    * Debian or Ubuntu: edit `/etc/default/grafana-agent-flow`
    * RHEL/Fedora or SUSE/openSUSE: edit `/etc/sysconfig/grafana-agent-flow`

-1. Change the contents of the `CONFIG_FILE` environment variable to point to the new configuration file to use.
+1. Change the contents of the `CONFIG_FILE` environment variable to point at the new configuration file to use.

 1. Restart the {{< param "PRODUCT_NAME" >}} service: